mcanthony/tonic-image-builder/docs/api/LookupTable.md

 ## removeControlPoint(idx) : Boolean

-If the provided control point index is valid, the given control point will be removed and the method will return true.
-Otherwise, the method will return false letting you know that nothing has changed.
+Removes the provided control point index and returns true if the index is valid and the point was removed, the method will otherwise return false.

 ## getControlPoint(idx) : {x, r, g, b}

-Return the control point define at the provided index.
+Return the control point defined at the provided index.

 ## updateControlPoint(idx, xrgb) : Number

-Update the control point define in the given index by replacing it with the provided object.
-The control points will be resorted and the table rebuilt.
+Update the control point defined in the given index by replacing it with the provided object.
+The control points will be reset and the table rebuilt.

 The method will return the index of the updated control point which could be different if the x value is different.